The EU’s European Works Council directive

 Decisions affecting employees in multinational companies are very often taken by management in a different country to where the employees are based.
 Local works councils or consultation bodies therefore may not be the best place to consult workers on the impact of these decisions.
 With company restructuring across borders, mergers, acquisitions, disposals and plant closures becoming an everyday feature of corporate life, the European Union decided in the 1990s to adopt legislation requiring larger multinationals to consult worker representatives on decisions affecting employees in more than one country.

-The European Works Council directive was adopted in 1994 and came into force in the EU member states in September 1996 (2000 in the UK, and later in the newer member states).
+The European Works Council directive was originally adopted in 1994 and came into force in the EU member states in September 1996 (2000 in the UK, and later in the newer member states).
 It requires companies in scope, if requested, to set up a European Works Council (French – Comité d’Entreprise Européen; German – Europäischen Betriebsrat) comprising representatives of employees from across the EU.
 The EWC is a permanent body which senior management must inform and consult on a regular basis about transnational issues affecting employment.

 The directive was amended in 2009 to improve the rights for EWC members and to encourage more companies to set up a European Works Council.
 The new directive is known as the “recast” EWC directive, and came into force in the member states in June 2011.